Beyond Leading Logarithms in $g_V$: The Semileptonic Weak Hamiltonian at $\mathcal{O}(\alpha\,\alpha_s^2)$

 where $C(\mu)$ is a Wilson coefficient that comprises the short-distance contributions and is evaluated in the $\msbar$ scheme at a regularization scale $\mu$, $m_{\mu_0}$ is a matching coefficient that converts to the \HBchiPT{} at a regularization scale $\mu_{\chi}$, and $\overline{\Box}^V_{\rm Had}(\mu_0)$ denotes the long-distance corrections to the matching and $\mu_0$ is a factorization scale.
 Only the isoscalar contribution—proportional to the sum of the down- and up-quark charges $Q_+ = Q_d + Q_u$, receives QCD corrections~\cite{Descotes-Genon:2005wrq}.
 This, together with current conservation, allows the factorization of long- and short-distance QCD corrections.
-The nonisoscalar corrections, which are proportional to $Q_- = Q_d - Q_u$, can be further factorized as $m_{\mu_0}(\mu,\mu_{\chi}) = m_{\mu_0}(\mu)[1 + 3 \alpha/(8 \pi)] (1-\log \mu^2_{\chi}/\mu^2)$, while the remaining nonperturbative isoscalar corrections $\overline{\Box}^V_{\rm Had}(\mu_0)$ are equivalent to the W-photon box $\overline{\Box}_{W,\gamma}(\mu_0)$ contribution up to $\mathcal{O}(\mu_0^2/M_W^2)$ power corrections~\cite{Cirigliano:2023fnz}.
-The residual dependence on the scale $\mu$ and the weak effective theory scheme cancels at each order in perturbation theory.
-The remaining dependence on $\mu_{\chi}$ is due to QED logarithms in the \HBchiPT\ that can be resummed using chiral perturbation theory~\cite{Cirigliano:2023fnz}.